Lieder im Entgleiten— Orchestral Songs —

 — Hartmut Oliver Horst —

-Dedication to the “singer of the century”
+Dedication to a ‘Singer of the Century’

 Photo: Sonja Ebner-Kohn, Wikipedia